What does it cost for a fresh GoWesty engine, installed?

 one was built back in 1991

 !
 Even a low mileage Vanagon is OLD.
-And every cooling system part, every hose, every plastic junction is, well, OLD.
+And every cooling system part, every hose, every plastic junction is OLD.

 This fact bit us in the behind in the summer of 2007.
 We installed a fresh 2.3 liter engine in a customer’s Westy, Mike’s ‘89.
-We did our absolute best to ensure that everything needing replacement was replaced.
-We know from experience which cooling hoses and plastic parts get worked the hardest, and we had always replaced them.
+We did our absolute best to insure everything that needed replacing was replaced.
+We know from experience which cooling hoses and plastic parts get worked the hardest, and those are always replaced.
 But in this case, one hose we had NEVER seen fail did just that.
 See photos.

-So, this hose—which looked fine from the outside—was rotten on the INSIDE.
-It burst, all the coolant ran out, and Mike did not realize it had happened—in fact, he kept driving until his fresh GoWesty 2.3 liter engine MELTED.
-It only took about five minutes.
-There were only about 2500 miles on the engine....
+So, this hose, which looked fine from the outside, was rotten on the INSIDE.
+It burst, all the coolant ran out, and the FRESH 2.3 LITER GOWESTY ENGINE MELTED.
+There was only about 2500 miles on it…

-So, we gave Mike another fresh GoWesty 2.3 FOR FREE, installed it FOR FREE, and sold him a completely new cooling and heater system.
-And, ever since that day, whenever we install a fresh GoWesty engine, we ALWAYS recommend a completely fresh cooling and heater system.
+So, we gave him another fresh GoWesty 2.3 FOR FREE, installed it FOR FREE, and sold him a completely new cooling and heater system.
+And, ever since that day, whenever we sell a fresh GoWesty engine, we ALWAYS recommend a completely fresh cooling and heater system.
 No exceptions!
-And now you know why.
-It may seem like we are just trying to “up sell” the job.
+And, now you know why.
+It may seem we are just trying to “up sell” the job.
 But that is simply not the case.
-The truth is that we only want to sell you ONE engine.
+We just want to sell you only ONE engine.

 Back to the original question, “How much for a fresh GoWesty engine, installed?”
 Well, with or without a new cooling system?
 And, how many engines do you want to buy?